-But the D300 is an example of the failure of the camera companies to iterate to photographic purpose.
-The D300s is also the current model in a line of iteration.
-That went from D100 -> D200 -> D300 -> D300s.
-My problem with the D300 isn't the long amount of time that it's taking for a D400 to appear.
-It's that the D300/D300s are supposedly professional cameras, which implies that they should execute professional photographic purposes well.
-But at anything less than 70mm focal length (effective or real), the lens choices start to get wrong.
-Given that quite a few pictures tend to get taken in that focal length range, the lack of appropriate lenses has crippled the photographic purpose of these cameras.
+But the D500 is an example of the failure of the camera companies to iterate to a non-changing photographic purpose.
+The D500 is also the current model in a line of iteration.
+That went from D100 -> D200 -> D300 -> D300s -> D500.
+My problem with the D500 isn't the long amount of time it took to appear, it’s that it narrowed the purpose of this camera (mostly by removing the built-in flash).
+It's that the D500 is supposedly a professional camera, which implies that it should execute all professional photographic purposes well.
+But at anything less than 70mm focal length (effective or real), the lens choices start to go wrong.
+Given that quite a few pictures tend to get taken in that focal length range, the lack of appropriate lenses has crippled the photographic purpose of these cameras over time.

 I've drifted off into lenses rather than cameras, but I still think it serves a purpose here.
 People look at the new offerings (and read my reviews of them) and they don't always get the priorities straight.
 I listed the three reasons in the proper order, above.

-Now let's compare that to trading a D7100 for a D600.
-They're the identical camera (with very few small differences) except one is DX and the other is FX.
+Now let's compare that to trading a D7200 for a D610.
+They’re nearly the identical camera (with very few small differences) except one is DX and the other is FX.
 What's the photographic purpose that requires you have a D600?
 Note that there can be one, but most people just come at this as "bigger must be better."
-I'd argue that most people can't find a photographic purpose to justify buying a D600 over a D7100.
+I'd argue that most people can't find a photographic purpose to justify buying a D610 over a D7200.
 Some can, but most can't.

 While another article in this section gives you my "upgrade" suggestions, I hope that you temper that with the advice here: